Skip to Content

 A visit to Johnston Canyon in April is especially beautiful.
 In a typical year, the canyon walls will still be covered in a beautiful blue waterfalls or icicles.
 The snow and ice over Johnston Creek will have partially melted, but will still be mostly covered over.

 In April, the Johnston Canyon hiking trail will likely be very icy.
-I wouldn’t recommend attempting the Johnston Canyon hike in April without microspikes.
+We wouldn’t recommend attempting the Johnston Canyon hike in April without microspikes.

 The combination of humidity from the water coupled with ample canyon shade and lots of snow and ice make it feel much colder than the ambient air temperature elsewhere in Banff.
 Dress warmer than the Banff weather forecast calls for.